nihalahazeen/student_marks_rank/README.md

 The starter listens on port 8000 on address [0.0.0.0](0.0.0.0:8080).

-5. To run the tests
+## To run the tests

 ```bash
 pytest -v
 ```

+## Postman collection & swagger

+1. Postman collection and environment added in postman folder.

+2. Swagger yaml file added in swagger folder.
+Swagger can be viewed by pasting its content in `https://editor.swagger.io/`